Key Information for Parents

 - Foster good relations between people who share a protected characteristic and those who do not, by encouraging people from protected groups to participate in public life or in other activities where their participation is disproportionately low.

 In addition to the annual publishing of equalities information, education settings also have a duty to prepare and publish equalities objectives and an action plan at least every 4 years.
-The full documents are available in the school office and using the link below.
+The full documents can be found in the Key Policies section of the website.

-Full details of our Pupil Premium Funding and outcomes are available as a download on the side of the page.
+Full details of our Pupil Premium Funding and outcomes can be found in the Key Policies section of the website.

 Primary School Sport Funding

-Full details of our Primary School Sport Funding and outcomes are available as a download on the side of the page.
+Full details of our Primary School Sport Funding and outcomes can be found in the Key Policies section of the website.

 Special Educational Needs

-Full details of our Special Eductaional Needs Policy/SEN Report and the link to the NCC local offer are available as a download on the side of the page.
+Full details of our Special Educational Needs Policy/SEN Report and the link to the NCC local offer can be found in the Key Policies section of the website.

-Full details of our Charging Policy are available as a download on the side of the page.
+Full details of our Charging Policy can be found in the Key Policies section of the website.